shizuo-kaji/CubicalRipser_3dim/README.md

 ## How to compile
 Precompiled Windows/Mac binaries are found under win64/mac directories.
 ("cripser.cpython-37m-darwin.so" or "cripser.cp37-win_amd64.pyd" are python modules.
-you can just copy them to the same directory as the python script, if you have the right version of Python.)
+You can simply copy them to the same directory as the python script, if you have the right version of Python.)

 To build the comannd-line executable from source: